New Rules for Assisted Living Facility: Staffing & Training Compliance

 How does Learn2Care help with assisted living regulations?

-Learn2Care provides automated-updating training that tailors itself to the staff member’s role in assisted living facilities.
+Learn2Care provides automated update training that tailors itself to the staff member’s role in assisted living facilities.
 It also tracks training completion, manages credentials, and prints instant reports of compliance, all in one place.

 The majority also mandate advanced training for caregivers in emergency preparedness, abuse prevention, dementia care, and infection control.
 Most also require periodic advanced training for the caregiver, dependent upon the needs of the resident.

-Facilities are required to have established staff-to-resident ratios during all hours.
-The real-time scheduling and credential tracking software guarantee that assisted living staffing requirements are met continuously.
+Facilities are required to establish staff-to-resident ratios during all hours.
+The real-time scheduling and credential tracking software guarantee that assisted living facility requirements are met continuously.

 Quarterly reviews are a best practice that will have your facility stay up-to-date with any modifications in state or federal assisted living facility regulations.